Phdntom/Phdntom.github.io/readme/README.md

 * __1:1__ - A meeting to discuss life, the universe, and everything.
 Career goals, new ideas, and other questions are all on the table.
 I prefer this not be a status update.
 You can request a cadence you find most useful but I may request a compromise.
 Don’t hesitate to reschedule.

-## Schedules + Meetings + Updates
+## Meetings + Updates
 * If you are pulled into too many meetings that you think are unproductive for you, let me know, and we can find compromise.

 * If you want to talk, check my calendar or message me.
 If there is no room on my calendar, first check that I am alive.
 Then, let me know and I will evict something less important so I can meet with you.

+* When sharing updates, I like larger milestones over incomplete pieces.
+This does not apply to sharing context when you are blocked, need input, etc.

+## Your time is _your_ time

 * I prefer longer periods of uninterrupted work.
 Feel free to set your status to away and/or not check chat/email when you need to focus.
 For more on this topic, see [Deep Work](http://calnewport.com/books/deep-work/).
 I have a copy.

 * If I message you outside work hours, don't feel obligated to respond in general.
 If something needs an urgent response, I will figure out how to reach you; otherwise, it’s not urgent.

-* When sharing updates, I like larger milestones over incomplete pieces.
-This does not apply to sharing context when you are blocked, need input, etc.

 __WORK IN PROGRESS__